Chi-teck/drupal-code-generator/README.md

 ## Installation

 1. Download the latest [stable release](https://github.com/Chi-teck/drupal-code-generator/releases) of the code generator.
-2. Make the file executable.
+2. Make the PHAR file executable.
-3. Move the generator to a directory that is part of your `PATH`.
+3. Move it to a directory that is part of your `PATH`.

 ```shell
 release_url=https://api.github.com/repos/chi-teck/drupal-code-generator/releases/latest